 The official Twilio python library provides a really awesome wrapper around Twilio's REST API.
-Before continuing on, you may want to read the official documentation for this feature, as understanding this will make the documentation below significantly easier to follow.
+Before continuing on, you may want to read the intro/getting started portion of their docs for this feature, as understanding this will make the documentation below significantly easier to follow.